mseong123/multilayer-perceptron/README.md

 # multilayer-perceptron | 42KL

-This project is to obtain a deep understanding of how neural network and deep learning works in modern Machine Learning domain.
-We have to design and train a neural network with 2 hidden layers to classify if a tumor is benign or malignant using a well known [`dataset`](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic) of breast cancer from Wisconsin.
+This project's objective is to obtain a deep understanding of how neural network and deep learning works in the modern Machine Learning domain.
+We have to design and train a neural network with a minimum of 2 hidden layers to classify if a tumor is benign or malignant using a well known [`dataset`](https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic) of breast cancer from Wisconsin.
 This project is coded from scratch using Python, Numpy, Matplotlib and Pandas without any external ML libraries.

+This project also aims to familiarize with the hyperparameters used, their nuances and impact on the model from both theoretical and heuristic approaches.
+One of the main uses of Neural Network vs other ML models is the ability to model non-linearly separable data and very complex relationships in the dataset.

+Included in mandatory part:
+ - splitting of dataset into training and validation
+ - forward feed and error backpropagation between the layers
+ - code the class in a modular way to resemble Tensorflow Keras sequential NN model with Layer class and weight/bias encapsulation
+ - sigmoid activation function in hidden layers and softmax in output layer
+ - Binary Cross Entropy function as loss value
+ - Using metrics with graph visualisation to gauge model performance during training and post training.

+Included in bonus part:
+ - L2 regularization to avoid overfitting
+ - early stopping
+ - Adam gradient descent optimizer

 Highly recommended reading: [Neural Networks and Deep Learning from Michael Nielsen](http://neuralnetworksanddeeplearning.com/index.html) which provides a comprehensive view of subject matter and distill the various technical concepts down to an intuitive and illustrative manner.

-Logistic Regression is a supervised learning and is used to classify data into separate classes based on features.
-This project incorporates element of sigmoid function, binary cross entropy function as a loss function and used gradient descent as optimization algorithm.

 Included in mandatory part:
  - Z score normalization of dataset